ScrybeLang/scrybelang.github.io/docs/declarations/index.md

 #<declaration type> <declaration value>
 ```

-Declaration values must be literal, similarly to global variables.
+Declaration values must be literals, you cannot reference any global variables here.
 Note the lack of a semicolon at the end.